mcmiller905/mcmiller905.github.io/index.md

 Check out my projects below

+* * *

 ## Spotify Sidecar

-Once I started working from home in 2020, I realized that I was always switching back in forth between my remote work machine and my local machine to check what song was playing on my Spotify.
+Once I started working from home in 2020, I realized that I was always swiping back in forth between my remote work machine and my local machine to check what song was playing on my Spotify.
 This project solved that problem by combining a Node.js webapp connected to Spotify's Web API with a Raspberry Pi 0 and Adafruit 2.8 inch screen.
 This repo contains the code for the webapp.

 [More details here](./spotify-sidecar.html)